belindaxie/belindaxie.github.io/_posts/2020-09-23-climate-reality-leader.md

 * The "Sun Cable" Project will supply 1/5th of Singapore's electricity needs from solar energy from Northern Australia
 * European cities will start banning internal combustion engines - including London, Paris, Rome, Madrid
 * In the US, the fastest-growing job through 2028 will be "solar installer", followed by "wind turbine servie technician"

+### Tips on climate communication

+* You are ready now.
+There is no need to wait to be a 'better presenter'.
+Start with a smaller, friendlier audience if you'd like, but the time to act is now.
+* Listen as much as you speak.
+Respect your audience, and engage with their values, concerns, and goals.
+* Begin with the end in mind - how do you want your audience to think/feel/do differently?

+### My Acts of Leadership

+1. Presentation - I am currently collaborating with 4 other Climate Reality Leaders from UNSW to give a combine presentation to the broader UNSW community.
+I'm very excited about this!
+We are all from different parts of the university, but completely united in our desire to see local action.
+2. Letter to the Editor - I want to submit several Letters.
+Citizens' Climate Lobby has been an excellent resource for this, as there are some brilliant writers involved with CCL.
+3. This blog post - Reflecting on what I learnt and how I can apply it is a useful push to get on with it!

+For more info about the Climate Reality Leadership Corps, check out <a href="https://climaterealityproject.org/">https://climaterealityproject.org/</a>